 - Add spices and whisk, bringing to a boil.

-- Strain spices from milk into a mug, add local honey and enjoy!
+- Strain spices from milk (if using whole) and pour into a mug, add local honey* and enjoy!

-* spices can be used in powder form – take caution not to allow them to stick or burn the bottom of the pan.
+* *when using spices in ground form – take caution not to allow them to stick or burn the bottom of the pan.
 Whisk before drinking as the herbs will settle to the bottom of the mug.